Skip to main content

 The sale of a house is not legally binding until the contracts have been signed and exchanged, meaning either party can pull out up until this stage.
 This also means that someone can also offer the sellers more money, and they can go with their offer instead, this is called gazumping.

-When do I need to get home insurance?
+When do I need to get home insurance after my offer is accepted?

 Once you exchange contracts, although you won’t receive the keys for a few days, you will need to take out home insurance.
 This is in case anything happens to the property in these few days your money is protected, and you will receive any insurance money if the property is damaged.
 Your Eden conveyancer will indicate when you need to do this.